Trese Judd Art

 21. Post-Impressionism

 Post-Impressionism is an art movement that took place in the late 19th and early 20th centuries.
 It was a reaction against the limitations of Impressionism and emphasized symbolic and emotional expression.
 Post-Impressionist artists used bright and bold colors, flattened perspective, and stylized forms to convey their emotional responses to the world around them.
-Some famous artists of this style include Vincent van Gogh, Paul Cézanne, and Paul Gauguin, who all experimented with various techniques and styles within the Post-Impressionist movement.
+Some famous artists of this style include Vincent van Gogh, Paul Cézanne, and Paul Gauguin.
+Each of these artists experimented with various techniques and styles within the Post-Impressionist movement.
 Their works show a departure from the naturalistic rendering of reality and an exploration of emotional and spiritual themes.
 The Post-Impressionist style had a significant impact on the development of modern art.

 22. Postmodernism

 Postmodernism is an art movement that is characterized by its rejection of traditional values and conventions.
 Postmodern art challenges the idea of a universal truth and instead favors subjectivity and ambiguity.
 Some of the most famous artists of the postmodern art movement include Jean-Michel Basquiat, Cindy Sherman, and Jeff Koons.
-These artists are known for their experimentation with various forms and styles of art, as well as their use of popular culture and mass media as subjects and inspiration for their work.
+These artists are known for their experimentation with various forms and art styles.
+Coupled with their use of popular culture and mass media as subjects and inspiration for their work.
 Over time, the postmodern art movement has continued to evolve and adapt, with new artists and forms emerging as the movement continues to challenge traditional ideas and conventions in the art world.

 23. Realism